thrackle-io/rules-engine/docs/src/src/client/token/handler/ruleContracts/HandlerAccountApproveDenyOracle.sol/contract.HandlerAccountApproveDenyOracle.md

 that setting a rule will automatically activate it.

-*Set the setAccountMinMaxTokenBalanceRule suite.
+*Set the AccountApproveDenyOracle suite.
 This function works differently since the rule allows multiples per action.
 The actions are repeated to account for multiple oracle rules per action.
 Restricted to rule administrators only.*

 ```solidity